 For example:

-If you rerun the same command when there haven't been any changes in the source directory, the transfer does not occur.
-The reason is that rsync only transfers modifications in files and new files.
+If you rerun the same command after there have been no changes in the source directory, the transfer does not occur.
+The reason is that rsync only transfers file modifications and new files.
 In this case, the output shows only the following line:

-When there is a change even in one source file, rsync detects it and syncs it with the target.
+When a source file changes, rsync detects the change and syncs it with the target.

-The output shows the source sample2 file was transferred since rsync detected that we modified the file.
+The output shows that the source sample2 file was transferred because rsync detected that it had been modified.

 Conclusion

 With the Linux commands in this guide, you should be able to transfer files with rsync over SSH.
-We listed the most common options with rsync so you can successfully backup your data to a remote location.
+We listed the most common rsync options so you can successfully back up your data to a remote location.